lsl52978/mySwap/README.md

 - **Remove Liquidity**: Remove liquidity from the exchange.
 - **Token Balance Check**: View the balances of the tokens you're interacting with.
 - **Transaction History**: View transaction details and statuses.
-- **Responsive Design**: A user-friendly interface that works well on both desktop and mobile devices.

 ## Learn More